 Three years ago, I experienced a drug-induced mental health crisis during which the police were contacted by a close family friend of mine.
 I was subsequently beaten up by the police, tasered three times, and psychiatrically hospitalized against my will for six days.
 I identify as a survivor of police brutality and the mental health industrial complex.

-I have “swept my side of the street” as they say in Alcoholics Anonymous (A.A.), and I fully acknowledge my behavior of acting “erratic” while intoxicated and under psychological instability.
+I have “swept my side of the street,” as they say in Alcoholics Anonymous (AA), and I fully acknowledge my behavior of acting “erratic” while intoxicated and undergoing psychological instability.
+Such intoxicants should attend rehab near me

 Yes, people do experience crises wherein they may pose a serious harm to themselves and others.
 However, this does not negate the existence of mental health oppression: an oppressive society that beats down and terrorizes people so that they literally go “insane”, are “warranted” state interventionism, and institutionalized into a system which will label them, not society itself, as “crazy”.